Exams and Tests

 The doctor will ask you about the injury and examine you.
 X-rays are often useful in diagnosing broken bones in the foot, but sometimes they are not needed.

 - Injured toes are usually treated in the same way whether they are broken or just bruised, so X-rays are often optional for these injuries.

 - Sometimes a doctor's examination is all that is needed to be certain bones in the midfoot are not broken.
 Doctors may use the "Ottawa foot rules" to decide if an X-ray is needed.
 If none of the following are present, an X-ray is usually not required.

 - Pain when the doctor pushes over the base of the fifth metatarsal bone

 - Pain when the doctor pushes over the navicular bone

 - Inability to take 4 steps, both immediately after injury and at the examination

-- Other fancy ways of taking pictures of the bones of the foot (such as a bone scan, CT, MRI, or ultrasound) can be performed to look for unusual or hidden injuries but are rarely needed.
-These tests generally are not obtained while in the emergency department and usually are ordered only after consultation with a foot surgeon.
+- Other ways of taking pictures of the bones of the foot (such as a bone scan, CT, MRI, or ultrasound) can be performed to look for unusual or hidden injuries, but they are rarely needed.
+These tests generally are not obtained while in the emergency department and usually are ordered only after consultation with an orthopedist or foot surgeon.